-How Will Black Friday Be Different This Year for CPGs?
-It’s All About Digital
+How Will Black Friday Be Different for CPGs during the Pandemic?

 Hearing the phrase ‘Black Friday’ instantly conjures images of shoppers lining up outside in the cold, charging into department stores, and squabbling over discounted plasma TVs.
 But soon, these snapshots of the day after Thanksgiving will be a thing of the past.